machine mastery

 Key Takeaways

-• Bottomless portafilter is your best diagnostic tool; invest in one
+• Bottomless portafilter is your best diagnostic tool; get one

 • Consistency wins: Same dose, same distribution, same tamp, every shot

-• Troubleshoot systematically: Identify the pattern before applying fixes
+• Troubleshoot systematically: Identify the pattern before throwing fixes at it

 • Grinder quality matters: Inconsistent particles cause inconsistent extraction